snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

    %\end{table}

 In a few cases, derivatives are needed with respect to the *inactive* continuous variables.
-This occurs for nested iteration where a top-level iterator sets derivative requirements (with respect to its active continuous variables) on the final solution of the lower-level iterator (for which the top-level active variables are inactive).
+This occurs for nested models where a top-level method sets derivative requirements (with respect to its active continuous variables) on the final solution of the lower-level/inner method (for which the top-level active variables are inactive).
 For example, in an uncertainty analysis within a nested design under uncertainty algorithm, derivatives of the lower-level response functions may be needed with respect to the design variables, which are active continuous variables at the top level but are inactive within the uncertainty quantification.
-These instances are the reason for the creation and inclusion of the DVV vector — to clearly indicate the variables whose partial derivatives are needed.
+These instances are the reason for the creation and inclusion of the DVV vector -- to clearly indicate the variables whose partial derivatives are needed.

 In all cases, if the DVV is honored, then the correct derivative